 Get a kickstart on the fall season in Copper Harbor during the Harbor Haus's annual Oktoberfest!
 Held inside The Vue events center at the Haus, enjoy UP craft Oktoberfest beer, German/Austrian food, live polka music, and dancing!
 Enjoy the beginning of fall colors on your drive north and raise your mug to the Copper Country!
 Prost!

-50th Annual Copper Country Color Tour
+51st Annual Copper Country Color Tour

 Cycling enthusiasts can get immersed in some serious fall color during the annual Copper Country Color Tour, hosted by MTU’s Copper Country Cycling Club.
 Since 1974, this event offers a variety of long distance cycling routes along Lake Superior shorelines and Keweenaw forests in full fall color.
+Routes are available for a variety of experience levels.
+60K route goes Calumet, 115K route goes to Gay and Allouez, with the 210K route going all the way to Copper Harbor.

-New Music in the Mine
+Music in the Mine

 Copper Country mining history meets incredible musical displays inside the Quincy Mine Hoist House.
 Michigan Tech music brings new music by contemporary composers into this historic acoustic Keweenaw mining marvel.
 Ambient and revelatory, this is sure to be the only sold-out show you’ll attend that requires a hard hat!